shuvro1226/watch_app/readme.md

-Steps to run the project -
+##Steps to run the project on your local machine

 Clone the project to your local machine